Shigglewitz/advent2023/README.md

 # Advent of Code 2023

-Using this event as an excuse to learn Rust
+Using this event as an excuse to learn Rust.
+Problems here: https://adventofcode.com/2023

 ## To format